nayeonshin/nayeonshin.github.io/_posts/2021-05-10-a-complete-guide-to-writing-your-first-technical-resume.markdown

 - The tilda symbol "~" means "about" or "approximately."
 You use it like this: ~30.
 - Utilize other symbols like > or + (more than) and < (less than).

+### Decoration?

+It's not recommended to decorate your resume.
+I'm not sure if that'll still be the case if you're like a designer or something, but generally, do not decorate your resume.
+Do not use more than 2 text colors.

+If you think your resume looks boring, you can color the section titles (EDUCATION, EXPERIENCE, PROJECTS, etc) with your school's official color.
+That's what I also did on my resume.

-## Other tips that are good to know
+### Other tips that are good to know

 1. If you are to list out your skills, please, please do NOT write "GitHub."
 GitHub is not a skill.
 Git, maybe.
 But even Git is not a skill that's essential for a project.
 In other words, if you want to write that you know how to use "Git," only write "Git," not "GitHub."
 2. HTML and CSS are not programming languages.
 If you want to enumerate what languages you're familiar with, do not classify HTML and CSS as programming languages.
 Just write something like, "Languages: HTML/CSS/JavaScript, Java, ..."